Home » Homelessness » Volunteer, Donate And Get Involved

 5. The Long Beach Department of Health and Human Services – Homeless Services Bureau

-Long Beach CoC Board Retreat Meeting
+Long Beach CoC Board

-The Long Beach CoC Board is composed of elected members responsible for overseeing local planning, coordination and implementation activities related to ending and preventing homelessness in the region.
+The Long Beach CoC Board is composed of elected and ex officio members responsible for overseeing local planning, coordination and implementation activities related to ending and preventing homelessness in the region.
 The CoC Board meets twice quarterly on the second Tuesday in January, March, April, June, July, September, October, and December (unless otherwise noted).

-Address: 1500 Hughes Way Ste.
-C-300 Long Beach, CA 90810
+Address: 1500 Hughes Way, Ste.
+C-300, Long Beach, CA 90810

 Meeting Packet

-Long Beach CoC General Membership Meeting
+Long Beach CoC General Membership

 The Long Beach Continuum of Care (CoC) General Membership is a broad-based group of local stakeholders with a shared interest in ending and preventing homelessness in the city.
 The CoC General Membership meets quarterly on the third Tuesday of March, June, September and December (unless otherwise noted).